isomerpages/moe-woodgrovesec/_academic-departments/Mother Tongue Languages.md

 permalink: /our-curriculum/instructional-programmes-ip/MotherTongueLanguages/
 description: ""
 ---

-The Mother Tongue Languages Department seeks to equip students with the ability to possess cultural knowledge and appreciation, expose and engage students with a range of literary texts, connect students to contemporary issues and current affairs to contextualise learning and integrate technology for engaged learning.
+The Mother Tongue Languages Department seeks to equip students with the ability to acquire cultural knowledge and appreciation, expose and engage students with a range of literary texts, and connect students to contemporary issues and current affairs by contextualising learning and integrating technology for engaged learning.

 Subjects Offered at Upper and Lower Secondary:

 *   Chinese Language

 *   Malay Language

-*Students taking other Mother Tongue languages will have lessons at our partner schools and language centres.
+\*Students taking other Mother Tongue languages will have lessons at our partner schools and language centres.

 Key Programmes (Chinese Unit):

 *   Young Reporters News Challenge